Dark Mode Light Mode

 But trash TV ain’t what it used to be.
 I did attempt to watch the recent Netflix remake but gave up after the opening episode.
 As throwaway as the original series was it just ain’t Dynasty without Joan and Linda trying to rip each other’s wigs off.

-Then again, there ain’t no bigger fan of Joan Collins than Joan Collins, who, with a typical huge dollop of hubris, remarked in a recent interview that she’s been watching old episodes of the glitzy show while in lockdown amid the COVID-19 pandemic: “I was impressed by myself,” the Dynasty dame said.
+Then again, there ain’t no bigger fan of Joan Collins than Joan Collins, who remarked in an interview that she’s been watching old episodes of the show while in lockdown amid the COVID-19 pandemic: “I was impressed by myself,” the Dynasty dame said.
 “Quite frankly, I think I should have got more [money].”

-As the scheming empress of spite Alexis Morell Carrington Colby Dexter Rowan, Collins was brilliantly bitchy, but that’s because she was merely playing an exaggerated version of herself, and if that wasn’t within the confines of her narrow range then what the hell is?
+As the scheming empress of spite Alexis Carrington Colby, Collins was brilliantly bitchy, but that’s because she was merely playing an exaggerated version of herself, and if that wasn’t within the confines of her narrow range then what the hell is?

 But what has the imperiously grand dame done since?
 Once you hit peak role, the only way is down.
 Ultimately, Joan Collins will be remembered as a mediocre performer and second-rate human being famous for shoulder pads and disco soft porn films — hardly a great legacy.